 - Toast – This setting is similar to a toaster or toaster oven.
 It doesn’t operate according to a specific temperature; it works according to a setting.
 Chefs can select any setting from 1 – 7, with 1 being the lightest and 7 being the darkest.
 This setting is best used for toast, bagels, grilled cheese, or English muffins.
 My personal favorite is setting 5.
 If you have little ones at home, I recommend using the included crisper tray can be used to make “ladybug” toast.

-- Warm – This setting operates between the degrees of 160 – 485 F, with the default set at 160 F. This setting can be run up to 60 minutes and is best for keeping food warm.
-This is my goto setting during the holidays to keep my catering half trays warm before my guests arrive.
+- Warm – This setting operates between the degrees of 160 – 485 F, with the default set at 160 F. This setting can be run for up to 60 minutes and is best for keeping food warm.
+This is my go-to setting during the holidays to keep my catering half trays warm before my guests arrive.

-- Broil / Grill – This setting operates at 485 F. This setting can be run up to 60 minutes and is best for chicken wings or breasts, beef patties, salmon, or seafood.
+- Broil / Grill – This setting operates at 485 F. This setting can be run for up to 60 minutes and is best for chicken wings or breasts, beef patties, salmon, or seafood.

 - Pizza – This setting operates at 325 – 485 F, with the default set at 400 F. It allows for up to 60 minutes of cooking and is best for baking and reheating a 12″ pizza to achieve a fresh-from-the-pizzeria texture and taste.

 Curious about the various temperature options for each cooking setting?
-The appliance has seven color settings for Toast, and one temperature setting for Broil/Grill.
-Warm, Pizza and Bake/Reheat modes each have appropriate temperature ranges from 14 preset temperatures (160, 200, 225, 250, 275, 300, 325, 350, 375, 400, 425, 450, 475 and 485°F).
+The appliance has seven color settings for Toast and one temperature setting for Broil/Grill.
+Warm, Pizza, and Bake/Reheat modes each have appropriate temperature ranges from 14 preset temperatures (160, 200, 225, 250, 275, 300, 325, 350, 375, 400, 425, 450, 475 and 485°F).
 Because it’s such a great feature, it’s worth re-iterating: Preheating is never necessary.

 Still Curious About Cooking with Steam?

 If you still feel hesitant about cooking with steam, fret not.
-You can prepare all your favorite recipes using a steam oven, it just takes a little practice.
+You can prepare all your favorite recipes using a steam oven; it just takes a little practice.
 Meats should be cooked to the safe internal temperatures indicated by the FDA.
 Vegetables should be prepared to your desired level of doneness, using 1 tablespoon of olive oil for best results.
-All the steps in your cooking process will remain the same, you may just need to reduce your average cook time, which means eating crisper, moister food sooner!
+All the steps in your cooking process will remain the same; you may need to reduce your average cook time, which means eating crisper, moister food sooner!

 Here’s an example of recommended cook time, setting/mode, and temperature from Sharp: